weststar-mortgage/.github/GIT_WORKFLOW.md

 # Git Workflow

-This document outlines the Git workflow we use in our project.
+This document outlines the Git workflow we use at Weststar Mortgage.

 ## Overview